TausifUddinAhmed/BBC-News-Android-App/README.md

 # BBC-News-Android-App-

-This a simple android app to fetch the latest news(Headlines) of BBC by caling open souce api.
+This a simple android app to fetch the latest news(Headlines) of BBC by caling open source api.

-It also fetch image and very short description of the news.
+It also shows image and very short description of the news.

 Library used : Retrofit2, GSON, GLIDE, RecyclerView, CardView.